-- Take your time and allow others to take theirs, Rome wasn't built in one day.
-Relationships are always determined by the slowest one in the relationship, otherwise they break. - Statistics matter: Some people get lucky, some don't.
-You can however influence your luck - by stepping out of the door, joining groups of people and paying attention to them and feeling for the chemistry. - Churn is expected.
+- Be patient with yourself: Some people will race through the above program in a month, some may take a year.
+Different levels may be of different difficulty to each of the participants. - Take your time and allow others to take theirs, Rome wasn't built in one day.
+Relationships are always determined by the slowest one in the relationship, otherwise they break. - Fun first, then depth: as a consequence of taking time the focus should be to ensure that people have fun first and enjoy themselves, this should include first easy successes in being social. - Statistics matter: Some people get lucky, some don't.
+You can however influence your luck by stepping out of the door, joining groups of people and paying attention to them and feeling for the chemistry. - Churn is expected.
 The goal is to find people with whom you want to spend 200h!
-If say after ten hours your acquaintance partner decides that they don't want to embark on this journey with you, that is OK. - Not everyone can be a friend, it is perfectly nice to know a number of well-wishing acquaintances in an organization without the immediate prospect of a deep friend-ship. - The goal is not to become an extrovert or change your personality.
+If say after ten hours your acquaintance partner decides that they don't want to embark on this journey with you, that is OK. - Not everyone can be a friend, it is perfectly nice to know a number of well-wishing acquaintances in an organization without the immediate prospect of a deep friendship. - The goal is not to become an extrovert or change your personality.
 The method is taking behavioural elements of socially adept people and imitate and experiment with them to see what fits you.

 Note that this program would be designed for people without major preconditions.
 It would for me be an interesting question if such a program (with modifications as local requirements or experiences show necessary) can be shown to work for as normal conditions as possible.
 This could be 30 year old single professionals who realise that all of their friends are getting married and babied up, and they need to diversify.
 This could be 45 year old parents who moved recently and now need to build up some new relationships despite still having to take care of kids.
 It could be 60 year olds just entering retirement.
 I do not want to disparage the work done for special needs groups (blind/deaf, mentally disadvantaged, prisons, physical disabilities).
-Yet the key take-away of the various reviews of loneliness interventions is the absolute scarcity of evaluation of interventions for the 'easy cases'.
+Yet the key takeaway of the various reviews of loneliness interventions is the absolute scarcity of evaluation of interventions for the 'easy cases'.
 Once such programs have robustly been shown to work, possibly also across cultures, ages and genders, modifications can be designed to account for added difficulty levels (i.e. levels of decreased mental or physical health).

-If particpants could be made to volunteer for research interviews, really valuable data on what people struggle with could in depth be gathered.
+If participants could be made to volunteer for research interviews, really valuable data on what people struggle with could in depth be gathered.
 As you might have gathered, I am a big fan of replication studies that work on a common basis.
 Having four or five such initiatives on different continents and gathering data on people's struggles with friendship initiations would be invaluable.
 The beauty of qualitative interviews of course is the flexibility of the interviewer to delve into depth on their instinct, searching for good insights particular to the interviewee.
 But a central methodology sponsoring university could prescribe five key questions to be asked in the course of the interview, one of which would be 'which part of the various levels did you struggle most with?'.